 Last days I was eating, drinking, breathing and dreaming DMVPN as I was preparing lab scenarios for my DMVPN webinar (the participants will get complete router configurations for 12 different scenarios implemented in an 8-router fully redundant DMVPN network).

-Some of the advanced scenarios were easy; for example, I’ve found a passing reference to passive RIPv2 with IP SLA in the DMVPN/GETVPN Design & Case Study presentation.
-I knew exactly what Stephen Lynn had in mind and was able to create a working scenario in minutes.
+Some of the advanced scenarios were easy; for example, I’ve found a passing reference to passive RIPv2 with IP SLA in the DMVPN/GETVPN Design & Case Study presentation (lost in the mists of time).
+I knew exactly what the author had in mind and was able to create a working scenario in minutes.
 Unfortunately, 2-tier hub site with IPSec offload was a completely different beast.

 It all started with the innocently-looking Large Scale DMVPN Deployment design guide (now long gone).
 The categorization (design guide) is a clear misnomer: the document is a type-me-in recipe.
 If your environment closely matches the described setup, that just might be all you need.
 However, the recipe probably relies heavily on crypto engine implementation particular to the Cisco 7600 platform and I was unable to make it work on a 7200 platform (I will leave the reasons for my preference of the 7200 platform up to your imagination).
 My lack of IPSec wizardry skill didn’t help either.